Discobotdevlolhehe/Vistatia/README.md

 ```

 ---

-## ⚠️ Note for Deployment
+# 🗨️ Dev Note
-This project was optimized for **local development** and quick prototyping.
+This project is optimized for **local development** and rapid prototyping.
-but a webhosted version exists for experimentation
+A web-hosted version exists **for experimentation purposes only** — it is **not intended for commercial use**.

 > ⚠️ Environment variable support (`.env`) is **not configured by default**.
-> If you plan to deploy this publicly or securely manage credentials, you’re encouraged to implement your own enhancements.
+> If you plan to deploy this publicly or manage credentials securely, you're encouraged to implement your own enhancements.

 Pull requests and suggestions are welcome — **tone critiques are not**.